 In Fat Girls Shouldn’t Wear Stripes, I chose to challenge these so-called rules through a series of images where my subjects wore the things that they were told that they shouldn’t wear – figure hugging, skin exposing clothes that celebrate their full figures.

-Soon, I’ll be sharing some of the photos with you.
+I’ve shared some of the photos with you here.
 I hope you find them as beautiful and inspirational as I have!
-If you’d like to be part of this project, please get in contact with me here.
+If you’d like to be part of this project, please let me know.

 Spirit Tankini (worn as bikini top) from Postie